 Men and women do deal with things in different ways and have different priorities or considerations.
 For both though, there are things they can do to help them through the dark times to come out the other side.

-For men there are some specifics which can help move things on, manage stress and make for a more amicable process.
+For men there are some specific divorce tactics which can help move things on, manage stress and make for a more amicable process.
 This blog pulls together some of our top divorce tips for men, drawing from years of collective experience at Woolley & Co.

-If no negotiations are entered into to try and resolve the situation before you know it court proceedings are issued and a Judge is being asked to determine what is best for the children or how the assets should be divided.
-So basically STOP, THINK and perhaps most importantly LISTEN.
+If no negotiations are attempted to try to resolve the situation, then before you know it court proceedings are issued and a judge is being asked to determine what is best for the children or how the assets should be divided.

 Stop before you take any rash actions or say things you might regret.
 Sometimes this might mean biting your tongue, but it will be worth it in the long term.